Skip to content

 The core abstraction#

 A BlockSamplingProgram holds everything needed to run block Gibbs on a single model: the BlockGibbsSpec (which blocks to sample, which to clamp), the conditional samplers for each block, and the factors that define the energy.
+At construction the program pre-slices every interaction tensor per block, pre-zeroes padded interaction entries using the active mask, and precomputes each block's contiguous slice into the global state.

 State representation#